-- have exposure to controversial weapons, such as (but not limited to) biological, chemical, cluster and nuclear weapons, and anti-personnel mines; and - receive revenue, exceeding a revenue threshold, from specific excluded activities, such as, but not limited to civilian small arms, tobacco, thermal coal and oil sands (the "Excluded Investments").
+have exposure to controversial weapons, such as (but not limited to) biological, chemical, cluster and nuclear weapons, and anti-personnel mines;

+- receive revenue from oil sands extraction; and - receive revenue, exceeding a revenue threshold, from specific excluded activities, such as, but not limited to civilian small arms, tobacco and thermal coal (the "Excluded Investments").

-Additionally, the Sub-Fund applies additional negative-screening criteria in respect of thermal coal power generation and oil sands extraction as set out in the Sub-Fund's Sustainability-Related Disclosures.
+Additionally, the Sub-Fund applies additional negative-screening criteria in respect of thermal coal power generation as set out in the Sub-Fund's Sustainability-Related Disclosures.